Avril Haines: Director of National Intelligence (2021–2025)

 Senators Marco Rubio (R-FL) and Mark Warner (D-VA) questioned Haines about U.S.–China relations and, specifically, whether she shared their opinion that China was an adversary.
 Haines said, "China is adversarial and an adversary on some issues and on other issues, we try to cooperate with them."
-Haines promised an "aggressive response" to China and to counter its "illegal and unfair practices", but also said the US would seek China's cooperation in addressing the climate crisis.
+Haines promised an "aggressive response" to China and to counter its "illegal and unfair practices," but also said the US would seek China's cooperation in addressing the climate crisis.

-When questioned about the January 6, 2021, storming of the Capitol building, Haines said it was the primary responsibility of the FBI, not the intelligence community, to investigate domestic threats, though she also committed to collaborating with the FBI and Department of Homeland Security to evaluate the public threat of QAnon, a conspiracy theory promoted by some supporters of President Donald Trump.
+When questioned about the January 6, 2021, storming of the Capitol building, Haines said it was the primary responsibility of the FBI to investigate domestic threats, though she also committed to collaborating with the FBI and Department of Homeland Security to evaluate the public threat of QAnon, a conspiracy theory promoted by some supporters of President Donald Trump.

 On January 20, 2021, Haines was confirmed by the Senate in an 84–10 vote.
-She was the first nominee to be confirmed by the Senate, and was sworn in the next day by Vice President Kamala Harris.
+She was the first nominee of the Biden administration to be confirmed, and was sworn in the next day by Vice President Kamala Harris.

 In May 2022, she warned against Russia and China's efforts to "try to make inroads with partners of ours across the world," mentioning Saudi Arabia and the United Arab Emirates as examples.

+Haines was awarded the Australian Intelligence Medal as part of the 2024 King's Birthday Honours by the Australian Government.
+She was awarded the decoration for "distinguished service to the National Intelligence Community."

+In November 2024, Haines was awarded the NATO Parliamentary Assembly's "Women for Peace and Security Award".